 It doesn't get any more authentic than this, friends.
 A traditional tacos al pastor recipe made easy, vegan, and absolutely delicious.

-We made a traditional Mexican taco recipe plant-based because we think everyone should be able to enjoy this mind-blowing flavor combo!
+We made a traditional Mexican street taco recipe plant-based because we think everyone should be able to enjoy this mind-blowing flavor combo!

 What does tacos al pastor mean?